eduardosantoshf/setup-my-macbook/README.md

 # Setup My MacBook

-This repo will be used to configure a MacBook from scratch, it can serve as a guide for a brand-new computer or after a factory reset.
+This repo is used to configure a MacBook from scratch.
+It can serve as a guide for a brand-new computer or after a factory reset.

 ℹ️ [Reset MacBook](https://9to5mac.com/2022/01/10/how-to-factory-reset-your-macbook-and-other-macs/)